 It isn’t about being the loudest person in the room – a megaphone is great for amplifying but you can’t build a rapport with it.
 And it isn’t about being the one who is talking the most – constant communication can soon just start to sound like noise.
 Remembering the phrase ‘two ears, one mouth’ means I like to listen more than I speak so I can learn about you and the challenges I can help clients with.
 A firm belief that quiet confidence is an assurance that the project will be completed professionally and on time.

 Confidence through design

 I have had clients in the past say that a fresh design has been the driver for gaining new business.
-I’ve heard plenty of times of how a client won’t direct potential new business to their website because they’re embarrassed about what they’ll see when they get there.
+I’ve heard plenty of times in discovery meetings of how a client won’t direct potential new business to their outdated website because they’re embarrassed about what they’ll see when they get there.
 Or how they’re over cautious when networking because they fear the question of ‘have you got anything you can show me?’ because they know the answer is no.

 Design adds value and professionalism to a business, unlocking the confidence to promote yourself as best you can.
 It will help you to show your best assets, whether that’s a physical product you want to sell, or a service you need to communicate simply and effectively.

 I’ve been told that I would make a good counsellor, which I take as a compliment.

 If you’d like to have a chat about how I can boost your confidence (through design) get in touch.